-A bench warrant is a court order that is issued by a judge that allows any law enforcement officer you encounter to arrest you on sight.
-The reason a bench warrant is issued is that an individual failed to make a scheduled court appearance or defied a previous court order.
+A bench warrant is a court order issued by a judge that allows any law enforcement officer you encounter to arrest you on sight.
+A bench warrant is issued because an individual failed to make a scheduled court appearance or defied a previous court order.

 If you are arrested for a bench warrant in Pennsylvania, law enforcement can hold you for up to 72 hours to schedule a hearing for your warrant.
 If you are unfortunate enough to be arrested on a weekend, your bench warrant hearing will be scheduled for the next business day.